 - Does the seller have unlimited stock of the same bead?
 They are new.
 It’s rare enough to find a ‘more-or-less’ matched pair of dZi beads, a whole string is fantasy.
 Or new beads.

 - Does the online merchant have a huge selection, in every possible design?
 Fake, or new beads.
 Collectors may search for years to find that rare 9-eye dZi bead at a price that doesn’t mean a second mortgage.
+In fact 9 eye are now selling from 100’s of thousands of dollars into the millions.

 - Does that ‘certificate of authenticity’ actually provide any protection?
 Is it backed up by anything real, such as a money-back guarantee?
 Are they, in fact, putting their money where their certificate is?
 As mentioned above, there is no oversight for merchants who offer certificates, so what, actually are they saying when they ‘certify’ that the bead you just paid $600 is ‘authentic’?
 ‘Authentic’ what?
 Authentic ‘bead’?
 (Sure, it’s a bead, it’s got a hole, right?).